-In 2001, Brian joined Murphy Battista while completing his articles.
-Prior to joining Murphy Battista, Brian had studied law at Robson Hall in Winnipeg and at the University of Victoria Faculty of Law, from which he graduated in June, 2000.
+In 2001, I joined Murphy Battista as an articled student.
+Prior to joining Murphy Battista, I had studied law at Robson Hall in Winnipeg and at the University of Victoria Faculty of Law, from which I graduated in June, 2000.

-Brian has a proven track record of taking on tough files with complex and catastrophic injuries, and bringing them to a successful resolution.
-These cases** have included:
+I seem to take on a lot of cases that other lawyers have already passed on.
+I seem to have a knack for finding the right angle to prove what may at first appear to be impossible claims.
+I believe I have established a proven track record of taking on tough files with complex and devastating injuries, and bringing them to a successful resolution.
+These cases have included:

 - Pedestrian suffered catastrophic brain injury after being over-served at a bar then struck by a taxi: settlement $5.8 million +.

 - Teenaged girl suffered a catastrophic brain injury when leased vehicle she was riding in was involved in a motor vehicle collision.
-This case proceeded to the Court of Appeal and the Supreme Court of Canada: $8 million +.
+This case proceeded to the Court of Appeal where we persuaded the Court of Appeal to overrule a decision of the former Chief Justice and then to the Supreme Court of Canada where we were again successful: $7.5 million +.

 - Fatal Accident claim under the Family Compensation Act after married father of two walking along a highway was struck and fatally injured by a fatigued driver who fell asleep behind the wheel: $5 million.